| Cuba

 than a sacrifice, twelve years before John McGraw instituted

-The Cuban National Team has long been a powerhouse in international
+the same strategy with the Baltimore Orioles. | The Cuban National Team has long been a powerhouse in international

 competition.
 Between 1949 and 1960, Cuba won the annual Caribbean